 Coordinating new product development efforts with other companies in your industry can provide substantial benefits — but can be challenging.

-Challenges are magnified when the process depends on other players in the industry network.
-Understanding what it takes to coordinate critical activities can be extremely helpful — especially in technology-intensive industries, where innovation is distributed and companies are strategically interdependent.
+Synchronization can take a number of forms, and the implementation costs vary widely.
+Moreover, keeping part of one company’s operations synchronized with those of another organization can present substantial challenges involving control.
+Such challenges are magnified when capturing the benefits of synchrony depends on many other players in the industry network.
+Understanding what it takes to coordinate critical activities across industry networks can therefore be extremely helpful, particularly in technology-intensive industries, where innovation is distributed and companies are strategically interdependent.